Start9Labs/nextcloud-startos/instructions.md

 ### Mobile Client (LAN)

-1. This will require your device to support .local addresses, and you will need to have completed [LAN setup for your device](https://start9.com/latest/user-manual/connecting/connecting-lan/lan-os/index).
+1. This will require your device to support .local addresses, and you will need to have first [trusted your root CA on your device](https://docs.start9.com/latest/user-manual/trust-ca).
 If your device does not support .local, skip to the Tor guide below.
 1. Download the Nextcloud App for your device from wherever you get your apps (App Store, F-Droid, Play Store, etc).
 1. As in the desktop client, we will first log in to our Nextcloud instance by scanning the QR code (or copy pasting) the LAN Address from the Nextcloud service page, under "Interfaces."
 1. You will be sent to the login screen, enter your credentials from the server UI's Nextcloud Service page -> Properties.